pythonjobs/jobs/README.md

 Full job description here, in Markdown format
 ```
+Remember
+* Remove the angle brackets (these things: <, >)
+* Update the timestamp to be today's date

-This is an example of how it might look when filled in.
-When the document is complete there should be no more brackets and the comment after the timestamp should be removed.
+This is an example of how it might look when filled in:

 ```
 ---
-title: Intern Django Developer
+title: Senior Python Developer
 company: Sample Company
 url: http://samplecompany.co.uk
-location: Burton on Trent, Staffordshire, England
+location: Burton on Trent, Staffordshire, United Kingdom
 contract: permanent
 contact:
     name: Mrs A. B. Sample
-    email: absample@momsbikes.co.uk
+    email: absample@samplecompany.co.uk
     phone: +44 0208 123456
     ...: ...
 created: !!timestamp '2015-07-23'